elastic/elasticsearch/x-pack/plugin/eql/qa/correctness/README.md

 #### Debug queries

-If one wants to check that the filtering subqueries of a sequence query yields the same results (to pinpoint that the possible failure is in the sequence algortihm), needs to set enable this debug mode with the use of a parameter:
+If one wants to check that the filtering subqueries of a sequence query yields the same results (to pinpoint that the possible failure is in the sequence algortihm), needs to enable this debug mode with the use of a parameter:

 ```shell script
 ./gradlew -p x-pack/plugin/eql/qa/correctness check -Dtests.eql_correctness_debug=true